-An actuarial valuation of the Plan was performed as at December 31, 2022 and the results have been extrapolated to March 31, 2023 for reporting purposes.
-Annual valuations have been performed since 2006 as required by the provincial Office of the Superintendent of Pensions as a condition of granting a solvency funding exemption under the Pension Benefits Act Regulations.
-The Plan was exempt from solvency funding to March 31, 2023.
+An actuarial valuation of the Plan was performed as at December 31, 2022 and the results have been extrapolated to March 31, 2024 for reporting purposes.
+Annual valuations have been performed for years up to December 31, 2022 as required by the provincial Office of the Superintendent of Pensions as a condition of granting a solvency funding exemption under the Pension Benefits Act Regulations.
+The Plan was exempt from solvency funding to March 31, 2024.

 In addition to reporting on the solvency position of the Pension Plan, an actuarial valuation is performed to determine the ability of the Pension Plan to meet its obligations or "pension promises" on a going concern basis.
 It is also used to project the cost of benefits that will accrue to active plan members in the years following the valuation.
-The results of the extrapolation to March 31, 2023 and the December 31, 2022 valuation are highlighted in the following table together with comparative figures for an extrapolation of the Pension Plan's financial position to March 31, 2022:
+The results of the extrapolation to March 31, 2024 and the December 31, 2022 valuation are highlighted in the following table together with comparative figures for an extrapolation of the Pension Plan's financial position to March 31, 2023: